Kofoten/simple-cli/README.md

   - `System.Collections.Generic.IList<System.Collections.Generic.KeyValuePair<TKey, TValue>>`
   - `System.Collections.Generic.IReadOnlyList<System.Collections.Generic.KeyValuePair<TKey, TValue>>`
 - **Any** type that implements `System.Collections.Generic.IEnumerable<System.Collections.Generic.KeyValuePair<TKey, TValue>>` and has a public constructor that takes a single parameter of type `System.Collections.Generic.IEnumerable<System.Collections.Generic.KeyValuePair<TKey, TValue>>`

+## Limitations

+There are some limitations in what kind of cli that can be designed.
+Some limitations are active design decisions where others are unfortunate side effects or uncompleted features.

+### Firm constraints

+- The options `-h` and `--help` are reserved to print help text.
+- No rich console UI (There are many other great libraries out there and i have no interest in developing such).
+- No configuration file or environment variable binding (use existing builtin features).

+### May change

+- Arguments must come before any options.
+- Arguments are currently restricted to single value types.
+- There is no detection for unknown options.
+Example: The only existing option is `--hello`, if the user writes `--x` nothing will happen and if the user writes `--hello --x` then `--x` will be passed as the value of `--hello`.
+- No support for `-` to indicate reading from stdin.
+- No support for `--` to indicate the end of options.
+- No middleware or interception pipeline.

+### Will change (probably)

+- No validation pipeline.
+- No custom parsers.
+- No hidden or global options.
+- No shell auto completions.